mattparko/liberty-workshop/07_exercise6.md

 oc new-project $NAMESPACE
 ```

-Remember though that namespaces are separate project, with separate roles, permissions, etc. So we will need to allow our pipeline service account to deploy into our test namespace.
+Remember though that namespaces are separate projects, with separate service accounts, roles, permissions, etc. So we will need to allow our Tekton service account (from the `$USER-pipelines` namespace) to deploy into our test namespace.
 To do so we will create a role binding policy:
 ```bash
 oc policy add-role-to-user edit system:serviceaccount:${USER}-pipelines:pipeline --rolebinding-name=pipeline-edit -n $NAMESPACE
 ```